 All of us encounter personal difficulties at one time or another, and earning a university degree or certification can be stressful.
 Our counsellors are available to help.

-Reasons to visit Counselling Services
+Reasons to Seek Counselling

 A Counsellor can help if these concerns or others are ongoing and affecting your academics, sleep, or motivation: